Meals That Heal – Baked Tofu with Ginger Rice

 • Heat the remaining oil in a wok over a medium heat.
 Add the garlic, ginger and vegetable mix and stir-fry for 2 mins.
 Add the rice and stir-fry for 3 mins more until piping hot.
 Stir in the soy sauce and half the cilantro (if using), then serve topped with the tofu, a drizzle of chili sauce, the remaining cilantro and lime wedges for squeezing over.

-Like this recipe?
-If you could use a little extra help in planning out healthy meals that are quick and personalized for you – check out my ultimate healthy personalized meal plans!
+Like this Baked Tofu with Ginger Rice?
+If you could use a little extra help in planning out healthy meals that are quick and personalized for you – check out my ultimate ayurvedic meal plans!

 In health,

-TRY MY AYURVEDA MEAL PLAN – 2 WEEK FREE TRIAL
+TRY MY AYURVEDIC MEAL PLAN – 2 WEEK FREE TRIAL